georgetown-mdi/dgen_MDI_DOEE/README.md

 This connection allows interacting with your database directly from the Python script, enabling SQL commands, such as updates or queries, dynamically during script execution.

 - **4. Set SREC price and scenario parameters:**
   This can be changed by defining functions in the notebook directly.
-But to prepare for automation and scaling, we write a separate Python script `set_SREC_and_scenario.py`.
+But to prepare for automation and scaling, we write a separate Python script `set_SREC_and_scenario.py` [link here](https://github.com/georgetown-mdi/dgen_MDI_DOEE/blob/master/dgen_os/python/Notebooks/modify_srec_scenario.py).
 This file performs two functions:

   	- a. `modify_sql`: Overwrite the values in the `dgen_db.sql `file on prior to loading the database.
 Or, update the database in PostGres using SQLAlchemy.